 Early Origins of the Gumaer family

 The surname Gumaer was first found in Bavaria, where in ancient times the name Gummer came from humble beginnings but gained a significant reputation for its contribution to the region's feudal society.
 It later became more prominent as many branches of the household acquired distant estates which in turn elevated their social status.

-Important Dates for the Gumaer family
+Early History of the Gumaer family

 This web page shows only a small excerpt of our Gumaer research.
 Another 67 words (5 lines of text) covering the year 1688 is included under the topic Early Gumaer History in all our PDF Extended History products and printed products wherever possible.

 Gumaer Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Gumaer include Gummer, Gumer, Gumme, Gumm, Gum, Guma, Gumma, Gummers, Gumers, Gumen, Guemel, Gummere, Gummen, Gummel, Gummle, Gumere, Gumen, Gumel, Gumle, Gummaer, Gumaer, Guemmer, Gommer, Guemer, Gomer, Guemmere, Guemmen, Guemmel, Gommere, Gommen, Gomere, Gomen, Guemel and many more.